TanYa-Go/TanYa-Go/README.md

-# Hello there!
+# Hi there!
 Im Tanja! 👋
-### I am a Full stack Developer Student, extremly motivated to learn more about software development!
+### Soon to be Full Stack Software Developer
+## Im currently studying for a Diploma in Software Development
-## Looking for a Junior Dev role or an internship
+## Looking for a junior dev role or an internship to start my dev journey

 ### Languages